brightfav/2.GIT_Project/README.md

 ### merging one branch to another

-for example I have two brances "alpha" and "beta". if i want to add the content of beta into alpha i will do it as listed below
+for example, I have two branches "alpha" and "beta". if I want to add the content of beta into alpha I will do it as listed below

-firstly i will change to branch alpha and run the command below
+firstly I will change to branch alpha and run the command below

 ***git merge beta***